The Many Roles of Water In Plant Growth

 Water vapor also makes up the humidity in a grow room.
 These are both important concepts to understand.
 Since they have been covered in the other plant growth sections, we will spend our time here discussing the quality of the water you use to make up your nutrient solution.

 Water is a carrier and transporter of nutrients, both TO your plants as well as WITHIN your plants.
 While H20 facilitates many plant growth processes, and despite the fact that many of these processes cannot take place without the presence of H20, most of the water itself reacts very little with the nutrient molecules in it.
-Of couse, that is only true if you are using distilled water or water that has been passed through a reverse osmosis filter.
+Of course, that is only true if you are using distilled water or water that has been passed through a reverse osmosis filter.

 While water itself will not cause nutrient uptake problems, the dissolved salts and minerals also present in your water just might. distilled and reverse osmosis water should show a TDS of zero ppm on a properly calibrated TDS meter.
 As this number increases, the possibility of a nutrient uptake problem also increases.
 So here is what you can do to avoid any problems...

 Get a glass of tap water and check it with a calibrated TDS meter.
 If the TDS of your water straight from the tap is greater than 200 ppm you definitely should use distilled or reverse osmosis water to avoid problems.
-150 ppm should be useable, as long as no more than 50 ppm of that total comes from sodium compounds.
+150 ppm should be usable, as long as no more than 50 ppm of that total comes from sodium compounds.

-Leave Plant Growth and Water Go to the Troubleshooting Home Page
+Go to the Troubleshooting Home Page